CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 {{</note>}}

+## 🔍 Check out a commit

+What is _in_ a commit?
+Recall that a commit is a snapshot of our project at some point in time.
+Therefore, we should be able to check out the codebase at a given point in the timeline and look at the files and folders there.
+We can use the Github website to not only see the different **commits** in our project - we can also check out the files and folders at a given point in the history.

+{{<note type="exercise" title="Exercise 4.1">}}

+Go back to this page GITHUB_REPO_URL to look at the following:

+and look at one of the commit with hash "d3567h" and then look for the icon that that says "Browse the repository at this point in the history".

+Do the same but for the commit "edf89".

+{{</note>}}

 > We can use the Github interface to explore the different **commits** ( versions ) of a project too.

 {{<note type="exercise" title="exercise 2.2">}}